Kaleideum

 Kaleideum in Winston-Salem, North Carolina was created from the July 2016 merger of Children's Museum of Winston-Salem and SciWorks, the Science Center and Environmental Park of Forsyth County.
-Currently, the museum operates two locations — Kaleideum Downtown (formerly The Children's Museum of Winston-Salem) and Kaleideum North (formerly SciWorks).
+The two old properties were closed in December 2023, and the new unified museum opened in downtown Winston-Salem on February 7, 2024.

 History

-Kaleideum North
+Nature Science Center & SciWorks

 Kaleideum North began in 1964 as the Nature Science Center, started by the local Junior League; the museum was originally housed in a barn at Reynolda Village.
-In 1972, the Nature Science Center moved to its present location on Hanes Mill Road, into a campus that originally housed the Forsyth County Home and Hospital, the precursor to Forsyth Medical Center.
+In 1972, the Nature Science Center moved to its second location at 400 West Hanes Mill Road, into a campus that originally housed the Forsyth County Home and Hospital, the precursor to Forsyth Medical Center.
 In 1992, the Nature Science Center closed and underwent a major renovation, re-opening under the name SciWorks.
 In 2001, the museum upgraded the facilities by doubling the space of one of the main galleries and adding an indoor eating area to the building.

-Kaleideum North, located at 400 West Hanes Mill Road in Winston-Salem, consists of a building with 30000 sqft of exhibit space, a 15 acre environmental park, and a planetarium.
-The exhibit galleries cover a wide range of topics such as North Carolina geography and geology, the human body, physics (featuring a Foucault pendulum), sound, and technology.
-In addition, there is a traveling exhibit gallery that features both nationally touring exhibits and exhibits created in-house.
+SciWorks consisted of a building with 30000 sqft of exhibit space, a 15 acre environmental park, and a planetarium.
+The exhibit galleries coveedr a wide range of topics such as North Carolina geography and geology, the human body, physics (featuring a Foucault pendulum), sound, and technology.
+In addition, there was a traveling exhibit gallery that features both nationally touring exhibits and exhibits created in-house.
 The BioWorks exhibit, focusing on animals both local and exotic, was renovated in 2010.

-The environmental park features white-tailed deer and a barnyard that has donkeys, sheep, and cows.
-The museum runs several interactive education programs for elementary and middle school students.
-In addition, Kaleideum North also offers special summer camps, as well as camp-ins for Boy Scouts and Girl Scouts.
+The environmental park featured white-tailed deer and river otters, as well as a barnyard that had donkeys, sheep, and cows.
+It also had outdoor exhibits on sound and fluids, as well as a garden of native vegetation.
+The museum ran several interactive education programs for elementary and middle school students. and offered special summer camps, as well as camp-ins for Boy Scouts and Girl Scouts.

-Kaleideum Downtown
+The Children's Museum of Winston-Salem

-Kaleideum Downtown, formerly The Children's Museum of Winston-Salem, is located at 390 South Liberty Street in Winston-Salem.
+The Children's Museum of Winston-Salem, later renamed to Kaleideum Downtown after the merger deal, was originally located at 390 South Liberty Street in Winston-Salem.
 The museum was created by the Junior League of Winston-Salem as a gift to the city to celebrate the league's 75th anniversary.
 The museum opened its doors during November 2004 as a safe place for young children and their families to learn and play together.
 Designed with a literature-based theme, the museum focused on experiential learning and the educational benefits of play through literature, storytelling, and the arts, while offering birthday parties, summer camps, field trips, workshops, storytime programming, theatre performances, and special community events.
 The Junior League pledged that 10 percent of its active members would volunteer at the museum until at least 2020.

 In November 2014, the Children's Museum acquired Peppercorn Theatre, which was founded in 2010 by John Bowhers and Anna Rooney.
 Peppercorn became a programming arm of the museum and produces high quality, original theatre works and puppet shows to entertain and educate.